Part 1: what is attack modeling?

 To fully understand attack modeling and how it differs from threat Modeling, it is necessary to distinguish these terms from one another.
 A threat model is a collection of all possible threats, and a threat is a possible risk to an application, network or organization.
 Once the threat is recognized, further research needs to be performed to gain a better understanding of the threat in question.
 Normally during this phase, the threat modeler will start to incorporate the impact and likelihood into the model to prove the importance of the threat.
 Once a consensus is reached together with the stakeholders, the threat will establish itself as a risk that can be managed.
 While discussing threats to obtain consensus, it’s important to keep in mind that if you cannot think of a certain impact to accompany your threat, is it still a valid threat?

-However, attack modeling takes a different approach.
-We try to determine the biggest risk of the customer by identifying where the most sensitive target resides, this is what offensive security specialists like to define as the ‘crown jewels’.
+Attack modeling takes a different approach.
+By trying to determine the biggest risk of the customer by identifying where the most sensitive target resides, this is what offensive security specialists like to define as the ‘crown jewels’.
 This can be a database server on a network, a file on disk or even a four-eyed principle employed in a process to ensure the integrity of a sensitive operation.
 Based on the location of the most sensitive target or action, the parts an attacker can influence will be traced throughout the targeted landscape to determine all personnel and processes involved, resulting in the attack path that has the highest likelihood of succeeding.
 A general rule of thumb while attack modeling is that if there is no data obtain or process that can be influenced, there is theoretically no possible attack path to the crown jewels.

 Attack Modeling puts the emphasis on ‘attack’ by detecting sensitive actions, discovering the crown jewels and using that information to create an attack path.
 This path can be exploited by leveraging vulnerabilities that are usually of some technical nature, but for example can also be of physical nature.
 Threat Modeling should be done in advance to aid organizations, developers and administrators in obtaining a better grip on their risks.
 Additionally, this will force all parties involved to think about all possible threats and to relay this information to all parties involved in the form of a model during the development stage of a project.